SunehraFarhana/Grocery-Store-Data-Analysis/README.md

 ---
 ## Project Insight and Recommendations
 After feature-engineering binary columns for product attributes, doing exploratory data analysis, and creating graphic visualizations, the retail data reveals that:
-* **Discounted products have a higher average rating than non-discounted products**.
+* 🎁 **1.
+Discounted products have a higher average rating than non-discounted products**.
-	* **1,629 non-discounted products** make up about **93%** of the catalog, and have an average **rating of 4.33**.
+	* **1,629 non-discounted products** make up **93%** of the catalog, and have an average **rating of 4.33**.
- 	* Whereas, **122 discounted products** make up about **7%** of the catalog, and have an average **rating of 4.58**.
+ 	* Whereas, **122 discounted products** make up only **7%** of the catalog, but have an average **rating of 4.58**.
-    * Discounts may reduce profit, but they also increase customer satisfaction and the perceived value of a product, which results in brand trust and long-term loyalty.
+    * Discounts may initially reduce profit, but they also increase customer satisfaction and the perceived value of a product, which results in brand trust and long-term loyalty.
 		* ↳ Therefore, the grocery store should **increase targeted discounting, especially during holiday seasons** (e.g. promote 10% off of flowers, candy, and desserts during Valentine's Day, promote 20% off of food products and gift baskets during Christmas and Thanksgiving).
 		* ↳ Also, **increase discounting in the most expensive sub-categories**, which are deli, meat, and seafood products, to reduce purchase hesitation.
-*
+* 🌱 **2.
+Products with clean-label, eco-friendly, and high-quality attributes have generally higher prices, and higher ratings**.
-	*
+	* Meaning that customers are willing to pay a higher price for products with these perceived-to-be superior qualities.
-*
+		* ↳ Therefore, the grocery store should **embrace premium positioning for clean-label, eco-friendly, and high-quality products**, marketing them towards customers who would accept a more expensive product in exchange for those valuable attributes.
-	*
+* 🛍 **3.
+Products with none of the designated consumer claims have a 4.27 average rating, whereas products with multiple consumer claims have a 4.33-4.44 average rating**.
-*
+	* Specific groups of consumers want specific products that align with their personal values (e.g. healthy, artisinal, cruelty-free).
-	*
+		* ↳ Therefore, the grocery store should **use attribute-based segmentation for merchandising and targeted marketing**, to attract consumers who desire products with these attributes.
-*
+* 🍎 **4.
+There is a high demand for health-conscious, plant-based, and religiously-certified food products**.
-	*
+	* ↳ Therefore, the grocery store should **expand health-conscious, plant-based, and religiously-certified offerings**, to account for growing consumer interest in these product attributes.
-*
+* 🍰 **5.
+Products in the Bakery & Desserts sub-category have the lowest average rating of 4.09**.
-	*
+	* ↳ Therefore, the grocery store should **improve their customers' perception of bakery products, by offering dessert options that are health-conscious, high-quality, or religiously-certified**.
+This will attract customers who value desserts that meet their quality standards or dietary restrictions, and thus transform this low-rated segment into a more trusted and appealing option.

 ---
 ## Conclusion